kasir-barati/go-back-to-score-one-in-learning-django/1_web_app_technologies_and_django/README.md

   - `FILE_UPLOAD_PERMISSIONS` numeric mode. chmod. default `0o644`, `0o` prefix is very important
   - `FILE_UPLOAD_TEMP_DIR` directory to store data to (typically files larger than FILE_UPLOAD_MAX_MEMORY_SIZE)
 - Email:
+  - `EMAIL_BACKEND`:
+    - `'django.core.mail.backends.console.EmailBackend'`
+      - Instead of sending out real emails the console backend just writes the emails that would be sent to the standard output.
+      - Just in dev mode to test that email generates successfully
+      - **IDK why but in my test did not pan out**
+    - `'django.core.mail.backends.smtp.EmailBackend'`
+      - Specify that sends email via SMTP server
+  - `EMAIL_USE_LOCALTIME`
-  - `EMAIL_USE_LOCALTIME` Whether to send the SMTP Date header of email messages in the local time zone (True) or in UTC (False).
+    - Whether to send the SMTP Date header of email messages in the local time zone (True) or in UTC (False).
+  - `EMAIL_TIMEOUT`
-  - `EMAIL_TIMEOUT` Specifies a timeout in seconds for blocking operations like the connection attempt.
+    - Specifies a timeout in seconds for blocking operations like the connection attempt.
+  - `EMAIL_FILE_PATH`
-  - `EMAIL_FILE_PATH` The directory used by the file email backend to store output files.
+    - The directory used by the file email backend to store output files.
   - `DEFAULT_FROM_EMAIL`
     - Default email address to use for various automated correspondence from the site manager(s).
 This doesn’t include error messages sent to ADMINS and MANAGERS; for that, see SERVER_EMAIL.
   - `SERVER_EMAIL`
     - The email address that error messages come from, such as those sent to ADMINS and MANAGERS.
   - SMTP
+    - `EMAIL_HOST`
-    - `EMAIL_HOST` host to use for sending email
+      - host to use for sending email
+    - `EMAIL_PORT`
-    - `EMAIL_PORT` use for the SMTP server defined in EMAIL_HOST
+      - use for the SMTP server defined in EMAIL_HOST
     - If either of these settings is empty, Django won’t attempt authentication for SMTP server.
       - `EMAIL_HOST_USER`
       - `EMAIL_HOST_PASSWORD`